-There are 4 types of poster submissions for the 2023 APS Annual Convention:
+There are 4 types of poster submissions for Convention:

-- Teaching Poster: Teaching posters should pertain to the teaching of psychological science.
+Teaching Poster: Teaching posters should pertain to the teaching of psychological science.
 This includes, but is not limited to, teaching techniques, innovations, evaluation, and philosophy.
 Posters should focus on methods for teaching psychology, such as particularly effective or innovative courses or course organizations, strategies (including demonstrations) for promoting active learning, ways of integrating course material, helpful use of technology, and the like.
-These posters are presented as part of the pre-conference Teaching Institute, which requires an additional fee.
+These posters are presented as part of the pre-conference Teaching Institute, which takes place on Thursday.
+The Teaching Institute requires an additional registration fee.

-- Cross-Cutting Theme Poster: The Convention features two cross-cutting theme programs in which leading researchers from across psychological science’s sub-disciplines come together to discuss current topics, bringing insight from their particular fields.
-Submit your poster to join the discussion on one of these important topics.
+Cross-Cutting Theme Poster: The Convention features two cross-cutting theme programs in which leading researchers from across psychological science’s sub-disciplines come together to discuss current topics, bringing insight from their particular fields.

 With any poster submission, you must explain the rationale, theoretical and/or applied significance of results (or predicted results), and general principles.
 State whether the research is exploratory or confirmatory.
 It is not acceptable to say, “The results will be discussed.”

 The poster submission form accepts plain text only, but you should incorporate illustrative materials such as tables, graphs, photographs, large-print text, and materials in your final poster presentation at the Convention.